RollingStar/movie-poster-download/README.md

 # movie-poster-download
 Downloads posters for a list of movies, and makes group images of the posters.

-Get an API key from [The Movie DB](https://www.themoviedb.org/documentation/api) and store it as `api.txt`.
+Get a v3 API key from [The Movie DB](https://www.themoviedb.org/documentation/api) and store it as `api.txt`.
 Caches movie posters and JSON results in the folder the script is executed in.

 # Required packages